shekeriev/suse-tu/virtual-machines/README.md

 - after a while the process will finish and the machine will appear in the library of the application

 The VM will be started automatically.
 All commands that we will need are shown as buttons on the toolbar.
 They are available in the context menu (select the machine and right-click on it) of the machine as well.

+### UTM *

+This one is applicable only to **Apple M1** based machines.

+To create one virtual machine from the template, we must follow these steps:

+- download the template **utm-opensuse-tumbleweed.zip** locally and extract it to a folder of your choice
+- if you want to adjust the name of the machine, you must rename the extracted file
+- open the **UTM** application
+- go to the main menu and select **File** > **Open**
+- select the extracted template and confirm with **Open**
+- this will register the virtual machine
+- next, you can click on the settings button (top right corner) and adjust any of the options you want.
+Once done, confirm with **Save**

+The VM should be started manually.
+All commands that we will need are shown as buttons on the toolbar.
+They are available in the context menu (select the machine and right-click on it) of the machine as well.

 ## Troubleshooting